How the Facial Nerve and Parotid Gland Are Connected

 There are several kinds of parotid tumors, including:

 - Pleomorphic Adenoma: A benign tumor that affects the parotid and salivary glands.
-Pleomorphic adenomas are some of the most common salivary and parotid gland tumors.
+Pleomorphic adenomas are among the most common salivary and parotid gland tumors.

 - Warthin Tumor: A benign tumor of the salivary gland that generally begins as a painless, slow-growing bump in front of the ear.